 Dr. Douglas Grant is a specialist in Physical Medicine and Rehabilitation with IPM Medical Group, Inc., a multi-specialty medical group.
 IPM Medical Group, Inc. is dedicated to helping injured workers and individuals suffering from chronic pain attain the highest level of functioning possible through an integrated medical, vocational and behavioral management approach.
 Dr. Grant is a 1998 graduate of University of Texas – Southwestern Medical School and completed residency 2002 at the University of Washington in the Department of Rehabilitation.
 He is Board Certified in Physical Medicine and Rehabilitation with sub-specialty Board Certification in Pain Management.
 He has specialized in Physiatry and Pain Medicine.
 Dr. Grant completed a fellowship in Musculoskeletal Medicine and Pain Management with Integrated Physical Medicine.
 His greatest interest lies in musculoskeletal and pain issues, as he is most concerned with regaining function and reducing pain.
 Dr Grant has devoted over 10 years to developing expertise in Physiatry and Pain Management.
 He has thorough training in spine and peripheral joint musculoskeletal medicine, electrodiagnostic studies, and spinal and peripheral joint injection procedures.
 He is highly skilled at a variety of advanced non-surgical procedures.
 He has a unique practice style, blending his high-tech expertise in sports, spine, occupational & pain medicine with a special compassion for the human condition.
 His father was in the US military, and, together, lived at many military bases around the world.
 He migrated from his adopted home state of Texas to Washington for residency training at the University of Washington, and eventually migrated to northern California.
 He loves living here with his wife and two children.
 Dr. Grant feels privileged for the opportunity to participate in the health care of the East Bay community.

-Dr. Jacob Rosenberg is the founder of IPM.
-Dr. Rosenberg graduated from Vanderbilt University, the University of Maryland Medical School, then completed an anesthesia residency at the University of Texas Houston.
-Dr. Rosenberg first began treating chronic pain when he was an assistant professor of anesthesiology at the University of New Mexico School of Medicine in 1984.
+Dr. Jacob Rosenberg is the founder of IPM Medical Group and has been treating pain for over 35 years.
+Dr. Rosenberg graduated from Vanderbilt University, the University of Maryland Medical School and then completed an anesthesia residency at the University of Texas Houston.
+He first began treating chronic pain when he was an assistant professor of anesthesiology at the University of New Mexico School of Medicine in 1984.
 After five years in private practice in Davis, California, he completed a pain management fellowship at the University of Utah School of Medicine, staying on as an assistant professor of anesthesia in pain management.
-In 1995 he founded IPM , initiated a pain management fellowship program, and in 2002 started a multi-disciplinary functional restoration program along with Dr. Howard Rome.
-Under Dr. Rosenberg’s direction, IPM now has nearly a dozen staff physicians, a physical therapist with a Ph.D., and staff psychologists to care for the patient through the assessment and recovery process.
+In 1995 he founded IPM, initiated a pain management fellowship program, and in 2002 started a multi-disciplinary functional restoration program along with Dr. Howard Rome.
+Under Dr. Rosenberg’s direction, IPM now has nearly three dozen staff physicians in 16 offices in northern and southern California as well as 8 functional restoration programs in markets from Sacramento to Santa Ana.
 Dr Rosenberg’s philosophy for the treatment of chronic pain involves a partnership between the patient and physician.
 He understands that patients need information in order to make decisions and to take an active role in their care.
 His approach is to first identify any correctable pathology, then recommend options for managing pain and beginning rehabilitation.
-Dr. Rosenberg does not focus only on interventions that provide temporary pain relief.
-His goal is to address patients’ pain in order to improve their function and quality of life.
+Dr. Rosenberg’s approach does not focus solely on interventions that provide temporary pain relief.
+His goal is to educate patients so that they can actively participate in treatment more effectively improving their function and quality of life.
 Dr Rosenberg is available for consultations and treatment of injured workers.
-His current practice primarily involves performing Qualified Medical Exams for injured workers.

 Dr. Jeff Chen is a specialist in interventional pain medicine and physical medicine and rehabilitation.
 He is double boarded with certification from the American Board of Pain Medicine as well as the American Board of Physical Medicine and Rehabilitation.
 Dr. Chen graduated from the University of Texas in Austin in 1999 and went on to complete medical school training at UTMB in Galveston, Texas in 2003.
 He completed residency in physical medicine and rehabilitation with Southwestern University in Dallas, Texas in 2007.
 He then relocated to California to complete his fellowship in interventional pain management with IPM Medical Group.
 Dr. Chen has an interest in interventional spine care and performs spinal interventional procedures such as interlaminar epidural injections, transforaminal epidural injections, medial branch blocks, and radiofrequency ablation.
 Dr. Chen also performs electrodiagnostic studies to evaluate and diagnose nerve injuries.
 He is available to see patients in our Walnut Creek and Antioch offices.
 Dr. Chen now lives in the East Bay area with his wife.
 He is fluent in Mandarin Chinese.